What matters to you.

 Doors open at 5:30 pm - Lecture starts at 7pm.

-GBH invites you to attend the inaugural Ralph Lowell Annual Lecture, honoring the legacy of GBH founder Ralph Lowell, whose life’s work was devoted to educate and inform the public, inspiring in each of us a life of service for the common good.
+GBH hosted its first Ralph Lowell Annual Lecture, honoring the legacy of GBH founder Ralph Lowell, whose life’s work was devoted to educate and inform the public, inspiring in each of us a life of service for the common good.

-Harvard University scholar and political philosopher Michael Sandel will deliver the inaugural Ralph Lowell Lecture.
-Extending his 1996 work "Democracy's Discontent," celebrated by Alan Brinkley when first published as “a remarkable fusion of philosophical and historical scholarship,” Sandel will offer a long view of America’s civic struggles, from the 1990s to the present, recalling moments in the American past when the country found ways to hold economic power to democratic account.
+Harvard University scholar and political philosopher Michael Sandel delivers the inaugural Ralph Lowell Lecture.
+Extending his 1996 work "Democracy's Discontent," celebrated by Alan Brinkley when first published as, “...a remarkable fusion of philosophical and historical scholarship,” Sandel will offer a long view of America’s civic struggles, from the 1990s to the present, recalling moments in the American past when the country found ways to hold economic power to democratic account.

 From a 2025 vantage point, he will discuss how Democrats and Republicans alike embraced a version of finance-driven globalization that created a society of winners and losers and fueled the toxic politics of our time—and why the American people must reconfigure the economy and empower our citizens as participants in a shared public life.

-This program will be presented in partnership with the John F. Kennedy Library Foundation.
+This program is presented in partnership with the John F. Kennedy Library Foundation.

-To celebrate the launch of the new GBH Ralph Lowell Annual Lecture and the ongoing support for GBH from the Lowell family and the Lowell Institute, GBH Archives has curated a special exhibit looking back at the 20th century developments spearheaded by Ralph Lowell that established a coalition of support for educational broadcasting in the U.S. and ultimately led to the founding of WGBH in 1951.
+For the launch of this lecture series, GBH Archives curated a special exhibit looking back at the 20th century developments spearheaded by Ralph Lowell that established a coalition of support for educational broadcasting in the U.S. and ultimately led to the founding of WGBH in 1951.
 From support for public lectures, to radio and television programming and digital streaming, the Lowells have continued Ralph’s original mission to support the free dissemination of knowledge as an important foundation for an informed and free democratic citizenry.
+Visit our Historypage for more.

 About our Event Partner